99 Songs of Revolution: Vol. 1: Composition

 Volume one features two songs written by Paul Simon, "Me and Julio Down by the Schoolyard" and "Red Rubber Ball".
 "Red Rubber Ball" was originally released by The Cyrkle in 1966.
-Simon and Garfunkel recorded a live version in 1967 that was not released until 1997.

 The album art contains a visual element for each track.
 For example, the Newsweek stand is a reference to a lyric in "Me and Julio Down by the Schoolyard" and the gravestone marked "Willie" is a reference to the antagonist in "The Troubadour".

 Release

 The project saw many tentative release dates in 2008 and 2009.
 Toward the end of 2009, Streetlight Manifesto announced that the first CD had been completed as was awaiting release from the record label.
 The band also hinted at the possibility of self-releasing the album on vinyl through the Pentimento Music Company "long before" their label could release it on CD.
 Also in late 2009, Streetlight Manifesto began previewing their songs from 99 Songs of Revolution on their website and during live performances.
 On February 8, 2010, 99 Songs of Revolution: Vol. 1 was announced for release the following month.
 On February 17, 2010, the album's track listing was posted online.
 It was released on March 16, 2010, through Victory Records.
 "Me and Julio Down by the Schoolyard" was released as a single a week prior to the first volume's release.

 Between June and August 2010, the band went on a headlining US tour with support from the Wonder Years, Dan Potthast of MU330 and Crime in Stereo.
 Following this, they performed at the Reading and Leeds Festivals in the UK.